Amawbia: Religion

 In Amawbia, until 1903, there was one religion - the traditional Igbo religion (Omenani) to which all members of the community belonged.
 With the advent of Western civilization, British Church Missionary Society (CMS) introduced St. Peters Anglican Church in 1903.
-In the spirit of accepting positive change, the people of Amawbia overwhelmingly embraced the Christian religion as a way to reach out of their salvation.
-Converts to Christianity grew by leaps and bounds, so that, less than five decades later, over seventy percent of the population of Amawbia had become Christians with the establishment of Catholic and Anglican churches in the town.
+Through the efforts of colonists and missionaries both Anglican and Catholic the number of converts to Christianity grew by leaps and bounds, so that, less than five decades later, over seventy percent of the population of Amawbia had become Christians with the establishment of Catholic and Anglican churches in the town.

 In the same vein, it is reckoned that 90% of the present population of Amawbia are Christian while about 9% are still of the traditional "Omenani".
 Among the 1% are found either Muslims or other religious sects.